w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 This section analyzes implementation examples of the same user stories in other "well-known" or production technologies/frameworks.

-### Managiable Actions in IoT Platforms and Frameworks
+### Manageable Actions in IoT Platforms and Frameworks

 #### AWS IoT